lemonaz5/Aroundy/README.md

 ## Getting started

-To get started with the webapp, clone the repo and then install the needed gems:
+To get started with the web app, clone the repo and then install the needed gems:

 ```
 $ bundle install